8thGear-Tech/LegalMoServer/README.md

 Signing in an account is role based because there is only one endpoint to all signin.

 **To signin into an account, you can make a POST request to the /api/login/:userType endpoint.
 The userType attcahed as a parameter explicitly includes one of the following depending on who is signining in; admin, company or lawyer.**
+**The request body should contain the following information:**
+ - officialEmail (string): The email of the user.
+ - password (string): The password for the account provided during registration.

 ## Sign-in with Google
 **To signin with a google account, you make a GET request to the /auth/google/:userType endpoint.
 The userType attcahed as a parameter also explicitly includes one of the following depending on who is signining in; admin, company or lawyer.**

+The response to these will be a JSON object with the following information:

+ - status (string): The status of the request (success or failure).
+ - data (object): The details of the created account (name, officialEmail, phoneNumber etc).

 1. **Contains at least one uppercase letter.**